You're a Good Sport, Charlie Brown: Music score

 You're a Good Sport, Charlie Brown was the final Peanuts television special to air during Vince Guaraldi's lifetime.
 Guaraldi died of a sudden heart attack on February 6, 1976, just hours after completing music cues for It's Arbor Day, Charlie Brown, which aired posthumously on March 16, 1976.
 You're a Good Sport, Charlie Brown was also the last special arranged and conducted by longtime collaborator John Scott Trotter, who died on October 29, 1975, one day after the broadcast.
 Trotter had worked alongside Guaraldi on all Peanuts specials since It's the Great Pumpkin, Charlie Brown (1966).

 The score marked a stylistic departure for Guaraldi, blending his signature jazz idiom with 1970s funk, disco, and pop influences.
 Notably, the arrangements featured the Clavinet, ARP String Ensemble, and Rhythm Ace drum machine.
 All cues were composed by Guaraldi and recorded at Wally Heider Studios on September 12, 18, and 19, 1975, with Seward McCain (electric bass) and Mark Rosengarden (drums, güiro).

 In the mid-2000s, David Guaraldi discovered a trove of analog reel-to-reel tapes from his father's personal archive.
 Although not the original master session reels, these recordings preserved several Peanuts scores from the 1970s, including material from You're a Good Sport, Charlie Brown.
 Select tracks such as "Motocross" (version 3) and "You're a Good Sport, Charlie Brown (Centercourt)" appeared on the compilation Vince Guaraldi and the Lost Cues from the Charlie Brown Television Specials (2007), while a live version of "You're a Good Sport, Charlie Brown (Centercourt)" had previously appeared on Oaxaca (2004).

 To commemorate the special's 50th anniversary, a fully remastered edition of the complete soundtrack was released on July 11, 2025, across CD, digital, and vinyl formats.
 Notably, the vinyl release debuted as the first Peanuts soundtrack issued as a 45 RPM Zoetrope picture disc, featuring stroboscopic animation on the surface that synchronizes visually when played at proper speed, a nod to both retro charm and modern vinyl artistry.

+Home media

+On October 7, 2025, the special was released on the DVD and Blu-Ray collection Peanuts: 75th Anniversary Ultimate TV Specials Collection along with 39 other Peanuts specials.